plaidfinch/Euler14-Optimization/README.md

-Optimizing a Solution to Project Euler #14 in Haskell
+Optimizing a Solution to Project Euler Problem #14 in Haskell
 =====================================================

 Progressively optimized versions (in Haskell) of a solution to Problem 14 from Project Euler (<http://projecteuler.net/problem=14>):